 - Someone bumps into the messaging on one of your channels — any channel – and sees that your brand is fun.

-The sunglasses store Sunday Somewhere does a beautiful job of keeping their brand awareness message consistent across all channels.
+The sunglasses store Sunday Somewhere does a beautiful job of keeping their brand messaging consistent across all channels.
 That message?
 Let’s have a good time.

 To start with, the homepage greets you with the tagline “We could dance forever” overlaid on a festival — Ferris wheel and hot air balloon included.
-Uh, where do I sign up?
+Where do I sign up?

 You’ll also find people lounging in hammocks…